Qualitative analysis of stationary Keller-Segel chemotaxis models with logistic growth: Asymptotic behavior of positive monotone solutions

 \section{Asymptotic behavior of positive monotone solutions}

 We consider the following system

-and the main purpose of this section to study the asymptotic behavior of positive solutions to (\ref{66}) as $\chi/D_1$ approaches to infinity.
-The existence of positive solutions to (\ref{66}) is guaranteed by Theorem 2.4 if $\chi>\chi_k$.
-We are interested in the existence of large amplitude solutions to (\ref{66}).
-Our last main result can be summarized as follows. \begin{theorem} Assume that the conditions (\ref{5})-(\ref{8}) are satisfied.
-Let $(u_i,v_i)$ be positive monotone decreasing solutions of (\ref{66}) with $(D_1,\chi)=(D_{1,i},\chi_i)$.
+and the main purpose of this section is to study the asymptotic behavior of positive solutions to (\ref{41}) as $\chi/D_1$ approaches to infinity.
+In contrast to the small amplitude solutions obtained in Theorem \ref{theorem21}, we are interested in studying the existence of nonconstant positive solutions to (\ref{41}) that have large amplitudes.
+The last set of our main results can be summarized as follows. \begin{theorem} Assume that the conditions (\ref{16})-(\ref{19}) are satisfied.
+Let $(u_i,v_i)$ be a positive solution of (\ref{41}) with $(D_1,\chi)=(D_{1,i},\chi_i)$.
 Then we have that

 moreover, the following conclusions hold, after passing to a subsequence if necessary: